dapplets/tipping-dapplet/README.md

 	![image](/assets/12.png)
 7. Done, you have connected your wallet

-## Yourname.testnet connection
+## Yourname.mainnet connection

 Now we will connect your Twitter profile to your NEAR account.

 1. Click **Edit Profile** on your Twitter profile page
-2. Under *name* add your *yourname.testnet* profile.
+2. Under *name* add your *yourname.mainnet* profile.
 	![image](/assets/13.png)
 3. Click **Save**
 4. Now that you’ve added your NEAR account name click **Link** (the second new icon in your Twitter Profile).
 An overlay will open.
 5. Choose the wallet we connected before by pressing the **Select** button
 	![image](/assets/14.png)
-6. A Near testnet wallet page will open, it will ask you to transfer **0.002 NEAR**.
+6. A Near mainnet wallet page will open, it will ask you to transfer **0.002 NEAR**.
 This amount is required as a GAS fee for the oracle.
 This is necessary for the connection to be successful.
 Click **Allow** to accept.
 	![image](/assets/15.png)

 Go back to your Twitter Profile page.
 There, the Link icon has changed to: